binaryphile/concorde/README.md

     directory, and does not require file extension

--   `require_relative` - source a file relative to the location of the sourcing file and does not require file extension
+-   `require_relative` - source a file relative to the location of the sourcing file, does not require file extension

 Hash Operations
 ---------------